top of page

 LUISA MADRIGAL

-Luisa is, again, different.
-Like Draco she faces a large amount of pressure and expectation from her family (namely her Abuela) to be ‘the strongest’ and to perform her many tasks in the community admirably and efficiently.
+Luisa faces a large amount of pressure and expectation from her family – namely her Abuela – to be ‘the strongest’ and to perform her many tasks in the community admirably and efficiently.
 Luisa herself wants to do well and to be of worth to the people she cares about.

-However, underneath her calm and controlled exterior she is a writhing mass of stress, self-doubt, and fear of failure.
-Her superhuman strength is, literally, at breaking point, and is at risk of shattering beneath the weight of each additional expectation piled on top of her.
-Apart from being so relatable that Luisa’s song almost had me in tears the first time I watched the film, we can also see that Luisa is neglecting psychological self-care because her workload keeps her so busy.
-When the magic of the miracle begins to weaken because of strain within the family, Luisa’s power is the first to weaken.
+However, underneath her calm and controlled exterior, she is a writhing mass of stress, self-doubt, and fear of failure.
+Her superhuman strength is – literally – at breaking point, and is at risk of shattering beneath the weight of each additional expectation piled on top of her.
+We can also see that Luisa is neglecting psychological self-care because her workload keeps her so busy.
+When the magic of the miracle begins to weaken because of strain within the family, Luisa’s power is the first to break.

-By the end of the film Luisa remains strong and capable, but Abuela learns to stop piling pressure on her granddaughter, and Luisa finally feels able to take time for her own wellbeing.
+By the end of the film, Luisa remains strong and capable, but Abuela learns to stop piling pressure on her granddaughter.
+Luisa finally feels able to take time for her own wellbeing.

 RESOURCES